 The “now what” question is where many business owners get lost.
 Here’s the thing: people who are successful at networking, a la connecting with others, are successful because they understand the importance of building relationships.

 So, what’s the first step in building relationships with people you meet while networking: follow up!

 Follow up is the most critical element of the networking process!

-Take initiative and follow-up with these 3 simple action steps.
+Now you can take the initiative and follow-up with these 3 simple action steps: